Heroin Withdrawal Symptoms-Timeline

 Heroin Withdrawal Symptoms- Heroin Hell

 I am sure this is not intentional.
 Even if actors portrayed the physical heroin withdrawal symptoms accurately, there is no way to show the actual length of time these symptoms persist.
 It is simply impossible to fit even the first 3 days, of the seemingly endless first month of withdrawal, into a 2-hour movie.
 Plus, heroin withdrawal is far from glamorous!

 In Neil Armfield’s film Candy, starring Heath Ledger (Dan) (RIP :() and Abbie Cornish (Candy), you see one of the most accurate portrayals of heroin withdrawal ever filmed.

 Tragically, Heath Ledger died, two years after the release of Candy, from a prescription drug overdose.
 The toxicology report, obtained during autopsy, confirmed the presence of hydrocodone, oxycodone, diazepam, temazepam, alprazolam, and doxylamine, in Ledger’s blood.

 I wonder whether Ledger’s opiate addiction made him the perfect actor for this part, allowing him to recreate the actual symptoms he had during his own withdrawals.
 Maybe personal experience gave Ledger the edge needed to play the role of a heroin addict so realistically.

 Without further ado, here is the clip:

 If you have personal experience with heroin or opiate withdrawal symptoms, I would like to hear your feedback on this video clip.
 Do you think they have left anything out as far as symptoms go?
 If you were directing this film, what else would you add to this scene?
 Leave your answers in the comments below.

 Heroin Withdrawal Symptoms Timeline

-The symptoms described in this article apply to withdrawal from heroin, as well as OxyContin, Percocet, and other oxycodone, hydrocodone, opiate-based pain pills.
+The symptoms described in this article apply to withdrawal from heroin, as well as OxyContin, Percocet, and other oxycodone, hydrocodone, and opiate-based pain pills.
 (Every person responds differently, but a physical addiction can develop in as little as ten days of opiate use.)